Why Atomic Force Microscope?

 The high order fitting and flattening of the background curvatures in piezoelectric tube based ATMs become fatal issues in magnetic recording industry as the feature sizes of manufacturing process become smaller to nanoscale and the absolute AFM dimensioning of such feature is required.

-Park Systems XE-series AFM Can Meet the Industry Requirements
+Park Systems AFM Can Meet the Industry Requirements

-Introduced by the original innovators and pioneers of AFM technology after 4 years of intensive product development, the XE-series AFM from Park Systems represents breakthroughs in every aspect of AFM technology (For details, see “The XE-series: the Technology Behind the True Non-Contact AFM” under XE Mode menu).
+Introduced by the original innovators and pioneers of AFM technology after 4 years of intensive product development, the Park AFM from Park Systems represents breakthroughs in every aspect of AFM technology (For details, see “The Park AFM: the Technology Behind the True Non-Contact AFM” under XE Mode menu).

 Physical separation of the XY-scanner from the Z-scanner completely removes background curvature from the fundamental level, and effectively eliminates the cross-talk and non-linearity problems that are intrinsic to old piezoelectric tube based AFM systems (Figure 4 (a)).3 This uniquely designed AFM systems from Park Systems not only increases the data collecting speed by at least 10 times compared to a conventional piezoelectric tube type scanner, but also improves the error due to the inherent non-linearity of the scanner itself.

-Figure 4. (a) In XE-series AFM, the Z-scanner is separated from the XY-scanner; the XY-scanner actuates only the sample and the Z-scanner actuates only the probe. (b) 2D guided XY flexure scanner used in XE-series.
+Figure 4. (a) In Park AFM, the Z-scanner is separated from the XY-scanner; the XY-scanner actuates only the sample and the Z-scanner actuates only the probe. (b) 2D guided XY flexure scanner used in Park AFM.
 This single module parallel-kinematics stage has low inertia and minimal out-of-plane motion, providing the best orthogonality, high responsiveness, and axis-independent performance.

-In the XE-series AFM, the XY-scanner is a Body Guided Flexure scanner as shown in Figure 4 (b), which is used to scan a sample in the XY direction only.
+In the Park AFMM, the XY-scanner is a Body Guided Flexure scanner as shown in Figure 4 (b), which is used to scan a sample in the XY direction only.
 The flexure hinge structure of the XY-scanner guarantees highly orthogonal 2D movement with minimum out of plane motion.
-Due to the Parallel Kinematics design, the XY-scanner of the XE-series AFM also has low inertia and axis-independent performance.
+Due to the Parallel Kinematics design, the XY-scanner of the Park AFM also has low inertia and axis-independent performance.

 Defect Review Analysis